Live in the heart of Old Havana, learn Spanish, dance & see Cuba!

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

-You should arrange your arrival into Havana airport on Sunday morning, so you have time to settle in and acclimatise before your welcome meeting, which will be held in the late afternoon/early evening.
-An arrival transfer is included and you will be met by a driver from a local taxi firm, who will be holding a sign with your name on it.
-Transfer time is approximately 40 minutes and you will be taken directly to your family-run guesthouse accommodation, where you will be met and welcomed by your hosts.
+There are no activities planned for day 1 of the trip apart from a welcome meeting in the late afternoon / early evening.
+You should arrange your arrival into Havana airport on the morning of day 1 or the night before, so you have time to settle in and acclimatise beforehand.
+An arrival transfer is included and you’ll be met by a driver from a local taxi firm, who will be holding a sign with your name on it.
+Transfer time is approximately 40 minutes and you’ll be taken directly to your family-run guesthouse accommodation, where you will be met and welcomed by your hosts.
+At your welcome meeting you’ll be given useful safety advice, information about your trip, emergency numbers and advice about money exchange, phone cards and other useful tips for getting by in Cuba.

-You will have use of a communal living room with a balcony with a view of the lively Havana streets, plus private study areas and dining rooms.
-There is also a large terrace where you can seek out the sun and do your Spanish homework (however, be aware that you can’t strip down to your bikini here as it’s overlooked by the neighbours and this may cause offence).
+You’ll have use of a communal living room with a balcony with a view of the lively Havana streets, plus private study areas and dining rooms.
+There’s also a large terrace where you can seek out the sun and do your Spanish homework (however, be aware that you can’t strip down to your bikini here as it’s overlooked by the neighbours and this may cause offence).

 Breakfasts and lunches are included 7 days a week as part of this programme.
 Evening meals are not included on this trip, but there are plenty of tasty local options to choose from.